 Running increases the blood circulation to the brain and influences the hypothalamic-pituitary-adrenal (HPA) axis that regulates physiological processes in your body, such as reactions to stress and regulation of mood and emotions.
-Aerobic exercises such as running, even jogging, dancing, and swimming, trigger the release of endorphins, popularly referred to as happy hormones, and monoamines, the neurotransmitters that play a crucial role in arousal, emotion, and cognition, and thus improve mood and combat anxiety and depression.7 Exercise also reduces levels of the body’s stress hormones, such as adrenaline and cortisol.8
+Aerobic exercises such as running, even jogging, dancing, and swimming, trigger the release of endorphins, popularly referred to as happy hormones, and monoamines, the neurotransmitters that play a crucial role in arousal, emotion, and cognition, and thus improve mood and combat anxiety and depression.7 Exercise also reduces levels of the body’s stress

 Inhibits Excitation Under Stress

 Regular running increases the GABA neurotransmitters that produce a calming effect and keep stress from triggering an immediate anxiety attack.

 In an animal study conducted to explain the anxiety-reducing effect of exercise, the researchers gave a group of mice unlimited access to a running wheel and no wheel to the control group.
 After six weeks, both groups were exposed to cold water for a short duration, which was to act as a stressor.
 It turned out that the group of mice that exercised on the wheel had very different reaction than the sedentary control group.

 While the control group was spurred into an excited state immediately because of an increase in certain short-lived genes that turn on when a neuron fires or sends an action potential, the exercise group showed an increase in the neurotransmitter gamma-aminobutyric acid, or GABA, which tones down nerve excitement, and in the number of proteins that helps in the transportation of GABA into the body.
 And when the researchers blocked the GABA receptors